Mashari Al-Enezi

-Mashari Al-Enezi (مشاري العنزي; born July 22, 1989) is a Saudi football player who plays as a forward for Al-Diriyah.
+Mashari Al-Enezi (مشاري العنزي; born 22 July 1989) is a Saudi footballer who plays for Al-Ghottah as a forward.

 Career

-He started his career at Al-Qaisumah and helped the team achieve promotion to the Second Division during the 2007–08 season.
+Al-Enezi started his career at Al-Qaisumah and helped the team achieve promotion to the Second Division during the 2007–08 season.
 On 10 August 2010, he joined First Division side Al-Orobah.
 He helped the side achieve its first-ever promotion to the Pro League, the top tier of Saudi football.
 He spent 6 years at the club and scored 66 league goals for the club across the 2 divisions.
 On 22 June 2016, Al-Enezi joined newly promoted Pro League side Al-Batin.
 After only six months at Al-Batin, Al-Enezi joined Al-Tai on a six-month loan deal.
 On 17 July 2017, Al-Enezi joined Al-Tai on a permanent basis.
 He ended his first season at the club finishing as the top scorer of the MS League with 21 goals as Al-Tai narrowly missed out on promotion.
 On 7 July 2019, he renewed his contract with Al-Tai for a further season.
 After being released by Al-Tai, Al-Enezi joined Al-Kawkab on 27 December 2019.
+On 11 September 2023, Al-Enezi joined Second Division side Al-Zulfi.
+On 1 September 2024, Al-Enezi joined Al-Ghottah.